Volvo XC60 2.0 T8 RC PHEV Ultimate Dark 5dr AWD Gtron

-The XC60 uses the suspension from the 90 series cars, so mostly it feels very similar.
-The wheelbase is shortened and the track narrowed – by the simple means of different hubs and wheel offsets.
+The XC60 uses the suspension from the XC90, so mostly it feels very similar.
+The wheelbase is shortened and the track narrowed by the simple means of different hubs and wheel offsets.
 From the driver's seat it's an asset to have something less bulky when you're threading down city streets or narrow lanes.

-The car we’ve tested had optional air suspension with active damping.
+There’s optional air suspension with active damping.
 It's a success: switching from comfort to dynamic mode subtly makes things tauter and lessens tight-bend understeer.
 But both modes are comfortable while quelling the wheel hop and body float that sometimes sully the XC90.
-It’s £1,500 well spent.